 Directors should review internal controls under the five headings identified by COSO in 1992.

-Implement board policies.
-Identify and evaluate the risks faced by the company.
+- identify and evaluate the risks faced by the company.

 The Turnbull Report also suggests that internal audit makes a significant and valuable contribution to a company.

 COSO Roles in risk management

 The COSO guidelines note that 'everyone in an organisation has responsibility for internal control', hence the slightly wider explanation provided here.

 The guidance below is an expanded version of the COSO recommendations.